The universal equivariance properties of exotic aromatic B-series: Introduction

-In the context of stochastic differential equations (SDEs), it is known that there is no backward error analysis in the strong sense in general~\cite{Shardlow06mef}.
-However, there exists a similar idea for ergodic SDEs.
+In the context of stochastic differential equations (SDEs), it is known that backward error analysis does not generalise straightforwardly~\cite{Shardlow06mef,Zygalakis11ote}.
+However, there exists a similar concept for ergodic SDEs.
 Consider overdamped Langevin dynamics with Stratonovich noise of the form

 where~$f\colon \R^d\rightarrow \R^d$ is a Lipschitz vector field,~$Y_0\in \R^d$,~$\Pi_\MM(x)$ is the orthogonal projection on the tangent bundle of~$\MM$ at the point~$x\in \MM$ (note that~$\Pi_\MM(x)=I_d$ if~$\MM=\R^d$), and~$W$ is a standard~$d$-dimensional Brownian motion in~$\R^d$ on a probability space equipped with a filtration and fulfilling the usual assumptions.
 Under a growth assumption on~$f$, the solution of~\eqref{equation:general_SDE} is ergodic, that is, it follows a deterministic distribution, called the invariant measure, in long time~\cite{Faou09csd,Debussche12wbe,Abdulle14hon}.
-In~\cite{Laurent20eab,Laurent21ocf,Laurent21ata}, an extension of the aromatic B-series, called exotic aromatic B-series, is introduced to write conveniently Taylor expansions (called Talay-Tubaro expansions~\cite{Talay90eot} in this context) of the solutions of~\eqref{equation:general_SDE} and to build high-order approximations of the invariant measure of~\eqref{equation:general_SDE}, with applications in molecular dynamics~\cite{Lelievre10fec}.
+In~\cite{Laurent20eab,Laurent21ocf,Laurent21ata}, an extension of the aromatic B-series, called exotic aromatic B-series, is introduced to conveniently write Taylor expansions (called Talay-Tubaro expansions~\cite{Talay90eot} in this context) of the solutions of~\eqref{equation:general_SDE} and to build high-order approximations of the invariant measure of~\eqref{equation:general_SDE}, with applications in molecular dynamics~\cite{Lelievre10fec}.
 The main idea is to introduce two new types of edges to represent the Laplacian and the scalar product.
-Ergodic integrators for solving~\eqref{equation:general_SDE} have an invariant measure that can be written as the invariant measure of an exact problem of the form~\eqref{equation:general_SDE} with a modified vector field~$\tilde{f}$ that typically has the form
+Ergodic integrators for solving~\eqref{equation:general_SDE} have an invariant measure that can be written as the invariant measure of an exact problem of the form~\eqref{equation:general_SDE} with a modified vector field~$\tilde{f}_h$ that typically has the form